TritonDataCenter/node-vasync/README.md

 `callback(err, result)`.
 The error and result will be saved and made available to the original caller when all of these functions complete.

+If `args` is an array, it will be used as the `funcs` property for convenience.

 This function returns the same "result" object it passes to the callback, and you can use the fields in this object to debug or observe progress: